-Now I am tired of academy and its publication dictate, I want to move on and explore other scenarios where I can deliver more value to users and do practical stuff.
+Afterwards, tired of academy and its publication dictate, I moved to the private sector to explore other scenarios where I could deliver more value to users and do practical stuff.

 I started to participate in European research projects before finishing my graduation as Telecommunication Engineer. working in the Euro6IX in the problem of IPv6 multihoming.
 It was my first European funded project, where I started to work in an international environment.

 After the graduation, I worked in the iCamp project, with started to track decentralization issues.
 It was a very interesting project with a multi-disciplinar environment, a great collaboration spirit beyond national boundaries, and one of the first EU research projects commited to publish their results under a free / open source license.